boblemarin/jQuery.eraser/README.md

-#jQuery.eraser v0.2
+#jQuery.eraser v0.3
 jQuery plugin that makes an image erasable (with mouse or touch movements)

-this plugin replaces the targeted image by an interactive canvas that can be erased using touch ou mouse moves.
+This plugin replaces the targeted image by an interactive canvas that can be erased using touch or mouse inputs.
+You can specify a callback for completion and set the brush size.

+Please note that I don't claim that the completion detection process is ultimately accurate.
+In fact you should rather use a completeRatio around 0.8 if you want a near-complete erase process.

 #Check this :

-This plug-in works with image or canvas elements.
-The images must be fully loaded before calling eraser().
+This plug-in works with image or canvas elements but you must make sure that the images are fully loaded before calling the eraser(), or it won't work.

-My conclusions are that the following code works in Safari, Chrome and Firefox on OS X and Windows, Mobile Safari on iOS, Android and BlackBerry browsers :
+My conclusions are that the following code works in Safari, Chrome and Firefox on OS X and Windows, iOS, Android and BlackBerry browsers :

 	function init ( event ) {